jeremystambaugh305/Capstone_Evaluating_Domestic_Electrification_Measures/README.md

 ## Dashboard Design
 * List all dashboard pages and their content, either blocks of information or widgets, like buttons, checkboxes, images, or any other item that your dashboard library supports.

+* Ecars.
+1. Key dashboard result - a bubble plot showing lifetime cost savings of the most economical Ecar for each mileage range and annual mileage combination (lowest up front or 8 year cost depending on user selection) by bubble size and colour on a 2 dimensional plot with range and annual mileage on the x and y axes respectively.
+This allows users to quickly and flexibly see a map of all scenarios, which are most favourable, if well known, the point on the map the range and annual mileage sits, or if uncertain the region of applicable scenarios to judge how much the best Ecar is likely to save them over 8 years for a new car or 4 years for a 4-year old used car.

+Selectable variable setting variations on the above:-

+i) Access to a home charger Y/N. ii) Is the Ecar is new or second hand. iii) Select cheapest based on up front or 8 year total cost. iv) Counterfactual petrol car is an assumed equivalent or cheapest.
+v) Whether assumed maintenance cost saving is low/med or high.

+# Check, will I have to calculate all above scenarios in the Jupyter notebook i.e. multiplying table size by 2*2*2*2*3=48 then filter on the above in Power BI?
+May just opt for Med maint cost saving to reduce data and simplify for user?

+2. More detailed interactive plots filtered depending on range and annual mileage selection on main plot:-

+i) Bar chart showing

 * Later, during the project development, you may revisit your dashboard plan to update a given feature (for example, at the beginning of the project you were confident you would use a given plot to display an insight but subsequently you used another plot type).
 * How were data insights communicated to technical and non-technical audiences?
 * Explain how the dashboard was designed to communicate complex data insights to different audiences.